mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.role.md

 AWS IAM role

-The `aws.iam.role` provides fields for assessing the configuration of individual IAM Roles.
+The `aws.iam.role` resource provides fields for assessing the configuration of individual IAM Roles.
 For usage, read the `aws.iam` resource documentation.

 **Fields**